NVIDIA/aistore/docs/bucket.md

 > Bucket provider is realized as an optional parameter in the GET, PUT, APPEND, DELETE and [Range/List](batch.md) operations with supported enumerated values: `ais` for ais buckets, and `cloud`, `aws`, `gcp` for cloud buckets.

 For detailed documentation please refer [to the RESTful API reference and examples](http_api.md).
-Rest of this document serves to further explain features and concepts specific to storage buckets.
+The rest of this document serves to further explain features and concepts specific to storage buckets.

 ## AIS Bucket
 AIS buckets are the AIStore-own distributed buckets that are not associated with any 3rd party Cloud.